biocypher/clinical-knowledge-graph/README.md

 in `config/`.
 For more information on BioCypher, please visit https://biocypher.org.

+## Important note

+The process implemented for adapting CKG data is the least efficient way of implementing such a pipeline, as it streams data from one Neo4j instance to another.
+This was an early experiment and also had to be done due to the fact that the CKG is only available as a Neo4j dump file.
+We recommend using a more memory- and IO-efficient approach for larger datasets.
+Simplest and recommended is to use a data lake (flat files, hdf5 formats such as Parquet, etc.) as an input.

 ## Setup and Installation

 ### Clone and setup the project